InsaneBroccoli/bf_controller_tuning/markdown/Descriptions_Figures/Gyro_Spectrogram.md

-After filtering, you want to see mostly darkblue colors except at very low frequencies where real control inputs occur.
+After filtering, you want to see mostly dark blue colors except at very low frequencies where real control inputs occur.
 (See filtered plots in the figure above)

 ## Why Spectrograms Are Essential